Dopamine – Adon Health Skip to content

 • Attention & Concentration

-• Mood & emotional reaction
+• Mood & Emotional Response

 • Learning & Memory Formation

-• Regulation of prolactin (influence on libido)
+• Regulation of Prolactin (influence on libido)

-It does not act in isolation, but in close cooperation with other neurotransmitters such as serotonin, noradrenaline and acetylcholine - as well as with hormones such as testosterone and cortisol.
+It does not act in isolation but in close cooperation with other neurotransmitters such as serotonin, noradrenaline, and acetylcholine – as well as with hormones such as testosterone and cortisol.

 Why is dopamine particularly relevant for men?